 How to Get Your Toddler to Eat

-How to get a child to eat when they refuse is not the faint of heart.
+Getting a child to eat when they refuse is not for the faint of heart.
 It takes motivation and strategy, not to mention the patience of a saint.
 Here are some ideas to get you started.

 Make mealtimes a regular special occasion.

 Toddlers work well on a schedule, and they’re also big on special occasions.
 Any excuse to celebrate is their motto.
 Having a regular sit-down meal with them, including one with the family at dinnertime, signals to them that eating is an enjoyable activity that they want to be a part of.
 It’s also a good idea to show your toddler how much you enjoy eating.
 As far as toddlers go, the old “monkey see, monkey do” technique is still pretty legit.

 If you’re trying to introduce your toddler to new foods, it’s a good idea to make it fun for them.
 Try using cookie cutters to create interesting shapes, or compromise and go with a twist on a food that you know they like.
 For example, maybe you want your kid to eat broccoli but know they love mashed potatoes.
 The solution?
 Mash some broccoli into the mashed potatoes.

 This seems like a no-brainer, and yet it’s easy to overlook in the face of a stubborn eater.
 But if your toddler is really having a hard time eating anything new, continue serving them the food they actually like.
 If you don’t want to serve up crackers and cookies as a full-out meal, try to incorporate their favorite snacks into your meals.

 Toddlers are messy eaters.
 Hey, that’s fine as long as they’re actually eating!
 While it’s a bit annoying to clean up afterward, sometimes a toddler just needs to get really messy with their food.
 This not only helps them learn how to eat but also to enjoy it — and you want them to enjoy their food, right?

 Don’t punish your toddler for not eating.